elechaudel/hellow/README.md

 # hellow
-Going fully static and serverless with Netlify CMS.
+Going fully Static and Serverless with Netlify CMS.